element-hq/element-x-android/tools/localazy/README.md

 - Strings for error message can start by `error_`, or contain `_error_` if used in a specific screen only.
 Example: `error_some_messages_have_not_been_sent`, `screen_change_server_error_invalid_homeserver`.

 *Note*: those rules applies for `strings` and for `plurals`.

+#### Special suffixes

+- if a key is suffixed by `_ios`, it will not be imported in the Android project;
+- if a key is suffixed by `_android`, it will not be imported in the iOS project.

+So feel free to use those suffixes when necessary for instance when the string content is referring to something related to Android only, or iOS only.

 ## CLI Installation